arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/README.md

-**Updated on 2021-03-03:**
+**Updated on 2021-07-01:**

+- OP updated to account for recent repo changes by Espressif

-- Recompiled with ESP32 Arduino Core 1.0.5
+- Recompiled with ESP32 Arduino Core 1.0.6

 - Updated with latest ESP CAM drivers

-- Added vertical flip capability